Swati-Bhatnagar/HRAnalytics/README.md

 •	For employee levels, since it is ordinal, we have chosen to perform label encoding considering Level 10 as the least and level 1 as the highest.
 •	For other categorical features we have done dummification.

-##Splitting the data into training and test set:
+##SPLITTING THE DATA INTO TRAINING AND TEST SET:
 We have taken 80% data into training and 20% for testing.

-## FEATURE SCALING:
+##FEATURE SCALING:
 For all numerical features we have done using standard scaler and only for training data set.
 SMOTE – synthetic minority over-sampling technique
 In the merged data set, the minority class belongs to the people who have left the organization, so because of this minority issue we have over-sampled the minority class.

-## Model Building:
+##MODEL BUILDING:
 The process of modeling means training a machine learning algorithm to predict the labels from the features, tuning it for the business need, and validating it on holdout data
 We have used for employee attrition:
 •	Logistic Regression
 •	Support vector machine – SVC
 Metrics used for evaluation:
 •	Recall